-- 1. To derive and integrate existing salinity information for agricultural land in the M.D. of Acadia. - 2.
-To determine the salinity type, based on the mechanism causing the salinity, for saline seeps in the M.D. - 3.
+- 1. To derive and integrate existing salinity information for agricultural land in Starland County. - 2.
+To determine the salinity type, based on the mechanism causing the salinity, for saline seeps in the County. - 3.
 To recommend appropriate control methods for each type of salinity. - 4.
 To compile a map depicting salinity location, extent and type.

-The project differs from most salinity surveys by specifying the salinity type, exact locations and control measures.
+The project differs from most salinity surveys by specifying the type, exact locations and control measures.
 This information can be used in municipal and farm conservation planning.